 What is ENIF?

-The Enterprise Innovation Fund is a venture capital fund focusing on an investment portfolio consisting of innovative SMEs at various stages of business development, from the seed to expansion phase, in the Western Balkans.
+Active since 2016, the Enterprise Innovation Fund is a venture capital fund focusing on an investment portfolio consisting of innovative SMEs at various stages of business development, from the seed to expansion phase, in the Western Balkans.
 ENIF aims at reinforcing the financial structure of innovative SMEs resulting in a strong and bankable balance sheet.

 ENIF provides equity and quasi-equity finance to stimulate and support commercially viable research in innovative SMEs